-Employers are liable to Class 1A NICs at 13.8% on most benefits-in-kind subject to income tax.
+For 2022/23, employers will be liable to Class 1A NICs at 15.05% (2021/22: 13.8%) on most benefits-in-kind subject to income tax.
 Scale rate allowances covered by an approval notice or benefits-in-kind included in a PAYE Settlement Agreement (but see below) are not subject to Class 1A NICs.
 Certain other benefits are specifically exempt from both income tax and Class 1A NICs.

-With effect from 6 April 2020, the scope of Class 1A NICs was extended to include contributions payable at 13.8% on taxable termination payments above £30,000.
+With effect from 6 April 2020, the scope of Class 1A NICs was extended to include contributions on taxable termination payments above £30,000.